Community Leadership Course for Veterans™ (CLCV™) is a program for veterans in the region.

-Through participation in the six month long course, CLCV™ cohort members have the opportunity to develop a greater understanding of our region, meet with business and community leaders, as well as utilize their leadership skills to accomplish a community impact project in partnership with a local nonprofit organization.
+Through participation in the program, CLCV™ cohort members have the opportunity to develop a greater understanding of our region, meet with business and community leaders, as well as utilize their leadership skills to accomplish a project in partnership with a local nonprofit organization.

-Community Leadership Course for Veterans applications will be due the last Friday in April for the class that starts mid-July.
-A selection committee reviews applications during the months of May and June.
-Applicants accepted for admission to Community Leadership Course for Veterans are notified by early July.
+Community Leadership Course for Veterans™ applications will be due Friday, February 16, 2024 for the cohort that begins in May 2024.
+A selection committee reviews applications during the months of March and April.
+Applicants accepted for admission to Community Leadership Course for Veterans™ are notified by mid-April.

 At least two letters of recommendation from individuals that are familiar with the applicant’s abilities and skills, are strongly recommended at the time of application.

-In addition to an opening retreat, CLCV™ typically meets twice monthly from approximately 4:00–8:30 PM on (usually) Tuesday nights.
+In addition to an opening retreat, CLCV™ typically meets twice monthly from approximately 4:30–8:30 PM on (usually) Tuesday nights.
 The schedule is determined several months in advance.
 Credits are assigned to each session and most activities.
 Participants are required to earn a predetermined number of credits to complete the program.
 More credits are offered than required for program completion in order to allow participants flexibility in arranging their personal schedules.

-Initial Retreat – Held soon after the welcome orientation and reception, the retreat typically begins on Friday afternoon and runs through Saturday.
+Retreat – Held soon after the welcome orientation and reception, the retreat typically begins on Friday afternoon and runs through Saturday.
 Attendance is mandatory.